bertworks1/DataCleaningAssignment/README.md

 The script assumes that this file has already been downloaded and all files extracted into a local copy of the directory tree defined in the .zip file; that is, into a directory tree with top directory named "UCI HAR Dataset" and sub-directories "test" and "train".
 In order to run the script, the R working directory must be set to the parent directory of "UCI HAR Dataset" (i.e., one level up from "UCI HAR Dataset").

 The script will write two csv-formatted files to the working directory:
-* "extracted_data.csv" contains the data initially extracted from the source data files and combined into a tidy table.
+* "*extracted_data.csv*" contains the data initially extracted from the source data files and combined into a tidy table.
-* "summary_data.csv" contains the mean of each variable in the first file, grouped by subject and activity.
+* "*summary_data.csv*" contains the mean of each variable in the first file, grouped by subject and activity into another tidy table.

 These files use commas for separators, periods for decimal points, and CRLF ('\r\n') for end-of-line indicators.
-See *CodeBook.md* for descriptions of the data.
+See *CodeBook.md* for descriptions of the data, column names, etc.

 See the comments in *run_analysis.R* for additional details.